A Man Called Shenandoah: Broadcast

 When reruns of the series aired on Turner Network Television in the 1990s, only 29 of the 34 episodes were rebroadcast.
 Since 2017, A Man Called Shenandoah has aired in the United States on the GetTV network, as part of their Western-themed programming block.

 In February 2014, Warner Archive Instant offered all 34 uncut episodes as part of their streaming service.

 Episodes

 Home media

 On May 8, 2018, Warner Bros. released A Man Called Shenandoah – The Complete Series on DVD via their Warner Archive Collection.
 This is a manufacture-on-demand (MOD) release, available through Warner's online store and Amazon.com.
+A Blu-ray presentation made from new 4K resolution scans of the original negatives of the entire series and it was released by Warner Archive Collection on November 2, 2024.

 Reception

-As Boyd Magers noted, "stiff timeslot competition doomed Shenandoah after 34 half-hour episodes... and the series was cancelled on May 16, 1966, after 34 episodes, offering no resolution to Shenandoah’s search for truth."
+As Boyd Magers noted, "stiff timeslot competition doomed Shenandoah after 34 half-hour episodes... and the series was cancelled on May 16, 1966, after 34 episodes, offering no resolution to Shenandoah's search for truth."